Updated: Jul 31, 2022

 The burnout is real, is emotionally exhausting! while we are carrying too much for too long a decreased sense of accomplishment the sense of futility that nothing you do it makes any difference, the depletion of empathy, caring and compassion...it all becomes too much to handle!
 Those implications can have a gravely effect on our minds and wellbeing; the loneliness, the anxiety, grief, fear, loss of income, health anxiety has become the definition of this pandemic, while continuing to have a monumental impact on our psyche and wellbeing.

 It is largely important to remind yourself that how you feel now is valid, all emotions are valid.
-Try not to repress your thoughts, those emotions self misguided by "someone is worse off" we are all weathering the same storm, remind yourself that "its OK not not feel OK".
+Try not to repress your thoughts, those emotions self-misguided by "someone is worse off" we are all weathering the same storm, remind yourself that "its OK not feel OK".
 Everyone has mental health we react differently to it due to environmental factors and genetics.

 * Have a good cry

 * Break into a dance